 Step 3 – Plant Cotyledon

-Now all you have to do is pot or plant your Cotyledon orbiculata.
-Do this by putting it in very well drained soil, which is made from cactus mix with a handful of pea gravel.
-Mix the two together, and make a well in the center using 2 or 3 of your fingers.
+Now all you have to do is a pot or plant your Cotyledon orbiculata.
+Do this by putting it in very well-drained soil, which is made from a cactus mix with a handful of pea gravel.
+Mix the two, and make a well in the center using 2 or 3 of your fingers.
 You only want the hole as deep as the root is long, no longer.
-Gently place the rooted Pig’s Ear plant into the hole, and pat the soil around it.
-Mist the soil with a little water, keeping it sparing, and if you want to fertilize the soil, you can use an organic cactus-mix compost to do that.
+Gently place the rooted Pig's Ear plant into the hole and pat the soil around it.
+Mist the soil with a little water, keeping it sparing, and if you want to fertilize the soil, you can use organic cactus-mix compost to do that.
 Just follow the directions on the package.

 Step 4 – Take Care